NicoleNG18/PeScores-Olympiad/README.md

 Functionalities:
 Firstly, users have to register and log in.

-After that they have to add your classes as well with students in them
+After that they have to add their classes as well with students in them

 And then they only have to enter students' results and see the average grade.